Nhahan/function-location/README.md

 # Description

-You can retrieve the path of a class or function using this library, and it supports not only `node` command but also `ts-node`.
+Retrieve the path of a class or function using this library, and it supports not only `node` command but also `ts-node`.

 # Installation